What language is spoken in Cádiz? An example with “Cursi”

 1st hypothesis

-In the 19th century, a French family named Sicourt lived in Cádiz
+In the 19th century, a a French family, the Sicourts

-—two sisters dressed in the Parisian style; a bit snobbish, overly prim, and quickly becoming a laughingstock.
+—two sisters, dressed in the Parisian style; a bit snobbish, too prim, and quickly becoming ridiculous.

-A metathesis mocking their false elegance and labeling them as pedants.
-The flashy types of today.
+A metathesis mocking their false elegance and used to describe pedants —the “bling bling” types of today.

 No doubt a legend.
-Javier de Burgos, a playwright from Cádiz, adapted it into a musical sketch performed in Madrid in 1899 “The Sicur Family”.
+Javier de Burgos, a playwright from Cádiz, based on it, which was performed in Madrid in 1899 “The Sicur Family”.
 The orphaned sisters, Tessi and Curt, import dresses from Paris.

 They inspired the following verses: “They’ve received from Paris/the young ladies of Tesi Cur/Tesicursi-sí/Tesicursi-cur, beautiful dresses with canesú…”